nus-cs2103/old-website/doc/searchFeature.md

 ### Spell checker on search box
 While current search function provides a fair flexibility, it wasn't able to detect misspelling error.
 Using fuzzy search function also might not be a good idea because it provides to much flexibility.
 So it might be a good idea to notify users if they misspell a word inside the search box similar to Google search box.

+### Load search result's content using AJAX
+With current implementation, when users click on a search result, they will be redirected to another page and their search results will be lost.
+To preserve search results, it might be better if users are not redirected when they click on a search result.
+Instead, search result's content should be loaded using AJAX to an element inside search page when they click on a search result.
+Then by adding a back button, search results can be preserved.
+This can open more possible improvements like easier navigation between search result's content, and load only a relevant part of search result's content (using CSS selector).

+### Word synonyms
+The way current search function works, synonyms can be inserted inside `related` attribute inside HTML elements.
+But this means every time `IDE` inserted as a keyword, `integrated development environment` also has to be inserted inside `related` attribute.
+It might be better if there is way to directly connect these two keywords without repetition.

 ## References

 - [JavaScript library for search engine style searching](http://stackoverflow.com/questions/11832591/javascript-library-for-search-engine-style-searching)